Aging in Place Remodeling: Strategic Upgrades for Your Home

 Adapting the home for aging in place involves more than just remodeling specific rooms like the bathroom or kitchen.
 It also involves considering the entire living space as a whole, making it more accessible, safe, and comfortable.
 Here are some key features that can ensure that the entire home meets the evolving needs of a homeowner as they age.

-Doorway and Hallway Widening for Improved Mobility
+Widen Doorways and Hallways for Improved Mobility

 Mobility is a central aspect of aging in place.
 One modification to consider is the widening of doorways and hallways.
 Doing so makes the home more accessible to walkers, wheelchairs, and medical equipment.
 Although this can sometimes be expensive and involves reframing areas of the home, it can significantly enhance the ease of moving around, ensuring that every part of the home remains reachable and usable.